elewoutv/pyGeniusOne/README.md

 ```
 -i --ip-adress x.x.x.x
 ```
-The address of the server (the receiver)
+The address of the subscriber (the client).
+This is used to determine which packets to count in "upload" and "download" direction.
 ```
 -f
 ```